 About Damp Proofing

-Damp is a problem in many thousands of Alsager properties, both residential and commercial, both new and old, and there are many different causes.
+Damp is a problem in many of Alsager properties, both residential and commercial, both new and old, and there are many different causes.
 Serious examples of damp inside buildings includes rising damp, often associated with a breach in the damp proof course or where there is no DPC to begin with.

 In all cases, damp can have major consequences in terms of damage and ultimately repair costs, which can at times be considerable.
 Damp, however insignificant it might at first appear to be, should never be ignored.